geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

 Software Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~

+GCPy is currently supported for Linux and MacOS operating systems.
+Due to a reliance on several packages without Windows support,
+**GCPy is not currently supported for Windows**.
+You will receive an error message if you attempt to install GCPy through Conda
+on Windows.

 The only essential software package you need before installing GCPy is a
 distribution of the Conda package manager, which is used to install GCPy
 and its dependencies.
 It is also highly recommended that you create an